 Media Played a Part in What Caused the Stock Market Crash of 1929

 Many experts claim that the press played a key role in the panic that spread like shockwaves throughout the United States.
 In all likelihood, this panic exacerbated the stock market crash of 1929.

 For proof, look no further than the Washington Post headline that ran the day before Black Thursday:

 “Huge Selling Wave Creates Near-Panic as Stocks Collapse.”

 I’d be remiss not to mention The New York Times headline:

 What Actually Caused the Great Depression?

-Without a doubt, the crash was a catalyst to the Great Depression but not the sole driver.
+Undoubtedly, the crash was a catalyst to the Great Depression but not the sole driver.
 I believe it was one of the triggers that burst the bubble and started a downward devastating economic crisis.
-The burst of the stock market bubble left a mark that plagued the U.S. economy for many years after 1929.
+The stock market bubble burst left a mark that plagued the U.S. economy for many years after 1929.

 “The stock market crash of 1929 was a cause, but not the sole driver, of the Great Depression.”

 What caused the stock market crash of 1929?
-Most economists agree that there was no single cause of the stock market crash of 1929.
-However, a soaring, on-fire economy that was destined to one day fall likely played a significant role.
-While historians sometimes debate whether the stock market crash of 1929 directly caused the Great Depression, there’s no doubt that it greatly affected the American economy for many years.
+Most economists agree that there was no single cause of the stock market crash in 1929.
+However, a soaring, on-fire economy destined to one day fall likely played a significant role.
+While historians sometimes debate whether the stock market crash 1929 directly caused the Great Depression, there’s no doubt that it greatly affected the American economy for many years.